 I also made the Garden Spring Rolls, Portobello Bruschetta, Fettuccine with Saffron Tomato and Coconut, and Lemon Cinnamon Rice Milk.

 The Garden Spring Rolls are inspired by Vietnam.
 A mixture of rice noodles, bean sprouts, carrot, daikon radish, and garlic are lightly seasoned and wrapped in rice paper.
 They are served with spicy sriracha topped with peanuts.
-The sriracha dipping sauce was too hot for me, but otherwise I loved the light and refreshing flavors.
+I loved the light and refreshing flavors.

 The Portobello Bruschetta comes from the United States.
 Baguette slices are topped with a hearty mixture of broiled portobello mushrooms and vegetables tossed in a dressing.
 It was perfect for a light lunch or summertime snack.